toankh-dev/cms-email-system/docs/FEATURES.md

 # Features Specification - CMS Email System

-## Tổng quan
+## Overview

-Document này mô tả chi tiết các tính năng của hệ thống Email Management, user flows, và use cases.
+This document details the features of the Email Management system, user flows, and use cases.

 ---